What is an ARB:

+An Appraisal Review Board (ARB) is a group of citizens authorized to resolve disputes between taxpayers and the appraisal district.
 The ARB determines taxpayer protests and taxing unit challenges.
 The ARB also determines whether the Chief Appraiser has granted or denied exemptions and agricultural appraisals properly.
 The ARB’s decisions are binding only for the year in question.
 The ARB meets throughout the year on a monthly basis to carry out supplemental duties.
-The ARB establishes its own Procedures and Rules that govern its operations based on the Texas Comptroller’s Model Hearing Procedures.
-For cost saving purposes, the ARB typically meets at the Appraisal District office.
+The ARB establishes its own Procedures and Rules that govern its operations, based on the Texas Comptroller’s Model Hearing Procedures.
+For cost saving purposes, the ARB typically meets at the appraisal district office.

 When enacted in the Tax Code, the Texas Legislature created appraisal districts and ARB’s as separate entities.
 Texas courts have recognized this legislature separation-directly acknowledging that the appraisal district and the ARB are “separate and distinct bodies.”
 The ARB may use the staff of the appraisal office for clerical assistance, but the ARB maintains an independence from the district’s board of directors and the appraisal district staff, including the chief appraiser.

 ARB members are appointed by the local administrative district judge of Collin County for two-year terms.
 To be eligible to serve on the ARB, an individual must be a resident of the appraisal district for two or more years before taking office.